judyess/various-collection/README.md

-A collection of past assignments to refer to.
+A collection of useful code that I find myself referring back to often.